 Following completion of your mock and actual assessments, you’ll be provided with personal feedback reports detailing how you’ve performed.
 We encourage you to review these reports to identify where you should focus your efforts when preparing to take the actual assessments or for any future applications.
 We also recommend reviewing the feedback provided on your work style preferences to help you prepare for any future interviews.

 Click here to view our psychometric elearn

-Depending on the programme you've applied to, you may have a one-to-one interview with a manager at your chosen office, which provides you with the opportunity to display the qualities that paper can't do justice to.
-We're looking for you to provide us with evidence of the skills we're seeking as well as reassuring us that you've thought carefully about your career choice.
+Depending on the programme you've applied to, you’ll be invited to undertake a video interview which provides you with the opportunity to tell us more about yourself and for you to learn more about us.
+We're looking for you to provide us with evidence of the behaviours we look for as well as reassuring us that you've thought carefully about your career choice.
 You need to be able to demonstrate that you have a clear interest in the business world and PwC.

 This usually consists of tests that measure your numerical and inductive (sometimes called logical reasoning) or verbal reasoning skills; a written communication exercise and a group or individual exercise.
 This may sound a lot, but don't worry - the centre is designed to be as interesting and enjoyable as possible, giving you the chance to demonstrate your best qualities and find out as much about life at PwC as you can.